Geographic information system: Primary data capture

 Survey data can be directly entered into a GIS from digital data collection systems on survey instruments using a technique called coordinate geometry (COGO).
-Positions from a global navigation satellite system (GNSS) like Global Positioning System can also be collected and then imported into a GIS.
-A current trend in data collection gives users the ability to utilize field computers with the ability to edit live data using wireless connections or disconnected editing sessions.
-Current trend is to utilize applications available on smartphones and PDAs - Mobile GIS.
+Positions from a global navigation satellite system (GNSS) like the Global Positioning System can also be collected and then imported into a GIS.
+A current trend in data collection gives users the ability to use field computers with the ability to edit live data using wireless connections or disconnected editing sessions.
+The current trend is to use applications available on smartphones and PDAs in the form of mobile GIS.
 This has been enhanced by the availability of low-cost mapping-grade GPS units with decimeter accuracy in real time.
 This eliminates the need to post process, import, and update the data in the office after fieldwork has been collected.
 This includes the ability to incorporate positions collected using a laser rangefinder.
 New technologies also allow users to create maps as well as analysis directly in the field, making projects more efficient and mapping more accurate.

 Remotely sensed data also plays an important role in data collection and consist of sensors attached to a platform.
 Sensors include cameras, digital scanners and lidar, while platforms usually consist of aircraft and satellites.
-In England in the mid 1990s, hybrid kite/balloons called helikites first pioneered the use of compact airborne digital cameras as airborne geo-information systems.
-Aircraft measurement software, accurate to 0.4 mm was used to link the photographs and measure the ground.
+In England in the mid-1990s, hybrid kite/balloons called helikites first pioneered the use of compact airborne digital cameras as airborne geo-information systems.
+Aircraft measurement software, accurate to 0.4 mm, was used to link the photographs and measure the ground.
 Helikites are inexpensive and gather more accurate data than aircraft.
 Helikites can be used over roads, railways and towns where unmanned aerial vehicles (UAVs) are banned.

-Recently aerial data collection has become more accessible with miniature UAVs and drones.
+Recently, aerial data collection has become more accessible with miniature UAVs and drones.
 For example, the Aeryon Scout was used to map a 50-acre area with a ground sample distance of 1 in in only 12 minutes.

 The majority of digital data currently comes from photo interpretation of aerial photographs.
 Soft-copy workstations are used to digitize features directly from stereo pairs of digital photographs.
 These systems allow data to be captured in two and three dimensions, with elevations measured directly from a stereo pair using principles of photogrammetry.
 Analog aerial photos must be scanned before being entered into a soft-copy system, for high-quality digital cameras this step is skipped.

 Satellite remote sensing provides another important source of spatial data.
 Here satellites use different sensor packages to passively measure the reflectance from parts of the electromagnetic spectrum or radio waves that were sent out from an active sensor such as radar.
 Remote sensing collects raster data that can be further processed using different bands to identify objects and classes of interest, such as land cover.